2023 TERTIARY EDUCATION SCHOLARSHIP GUIDELINES

 All applications will be assessed by the Tertiary Scholarship Selection Panel on the basis of your:

 all-round ability including leadership qualities and communication skills, and

 Short listed applicants will be invited to meet with the Tertiary Scholarship Selection Panel (virtually or in person) in the week commencing 17 April 2023.

 Students who have previously received a NSW Farmers Association tertiary scholarship are ineligible to reapply.

 The NSW Farmers Association reserves the right not to award all scholarships in any given year.

 The result of your application may not be known before the new semester/term begins.

-If you are awarded a 2022 Tertiary Scholarship you will be invited to attend the 2022 NSW Farmers’ Annual Conference, where your scholarship will be presented.
+If you are awarded a 2023 Tertiary Scholarship you will be invited to attend the NSW Farmers’ Annual Conference to be held in Sydney in 18-20 July 2023, where your scholarship will be presented.

 Scholarship winners will be asked to participate in media and promotional opportunities.
 NSW Farmers may also use photos and biographical details of all winners for promotional purposes.

 By applying for a scholarship you agree to be provided with information regarding Membership of the NSW Farmers’ Association.